mallmen/autoscale-webhook/README.md

 ```

 > [!NOTE]
-> Create this secret as approprirate if required for the cluster's container registry.
+> Create this secret as approprirate for your container registry.
 If the repository is public, skip this step.

 ---